 Several factors are essential for amanos’ growth.
 Let’s discuss some of them.

 Water parameters are essential for every aquatics, and amano is no different.
 Whenever you are introducing your shrimps to a new tank, specific criteria have to be met.

 Temperatures should be anywhere between 65 and 85 degrees Fahrenheit (18 degrees Celsius to 29 degrees Celsius).
 Like most aquatics, they, too, won’t tolerate ammonia and nitrite composition in their tank.
 Try to keep the nitrate level below 30 ppm.
 The pH level of water can be between 6.5 and 8.

 Make sure there is a good nitrogen cycle in your amano shrimp’s aquarium.
 It is essential for both your plants in the aquarium and aquatics.

 Food For Your Amano

-If Amano had to be known for one thing, then it would be their relentless ability to feed on algae.
-So you need to ensure your tank provides enough algae for your troupe of Amano.
+If amano had to be known for one thing, it would be their relentless ability to feed on algae.
+So you need to ensure your tank provides enough algae for your troupe of amano.
 Amanos like to feed off the algae in the plants.